gabrielmotablima/Artificial_Intelligence/Machine Learning/Supervised Learning/Classification/K-Nearest Neighbors/README.md

     - Can you look the code into file "K-NN.py"
     - I'll draw a simple explanation:

-        The K-Nearest Neighbors Algorithm classify a new sample based on the already registered samples.
+        The K-nearest neighbors algorithm classifies a new sample based on the samples already registered.
 For example:

         i.
+A set of samples:

         ![Data1](Illustrations/Data1.png)

         ii.
+A new data appears:

         ![Data2](Illustrations/Data2.png)

         iii.
+We get the K nearest data:

         ![Data3](Illustrations/Data3.png)

         iv.
+The new data is classified based on the class with the most data among the K samples:

         ![Zoom](Illustrations/Zoom.png)

         v.
+Put the new data into its class:

         ![Zoom2](Illustrations/Zoom2.png)